 From 10 March 2022, pharmacy contractors who have registered for the service will be able to submit a claim for the reimbursement of products supplied and fees for consultations provided.
 Moving forward, these claims will be submitted on the Manage Your Service (MYS) system, but while work is conducted to finalise this, there will be an interim process that contractors should follow.

-Contractors should download and complete the Smoking Cessation Service claim form (Excel: 38KB).
-They should send it to email@example.com by the 5th day of the month following the month the claim was made for.
-For example, claims in claims in April 2022 should be submitted by 5 May 2022.
+Contractors should download and complete the Smoking Cessation Service claim form (Excel: 32KB).
+They should send it to firstname.lastname@example.org by the 5th day of the month following the month the claim was made for.
+For example, claims in February 2024 should be submitted by 5 March 2024.

 Reimbursement for products supplied and consultations provided will take place in the prescription month of when the claims were submitted.
 For example, claims in March 2022 will be reimbursed alongside the March 2022 prescription month.

-You can read the advanced service specification on the NHS England website.
+You can read the current advanced service specification on the NHS England website.

 Nicotine Replacement Therapy list